ArcticNature/core/Readme.md

       SnowFox (daemon, clients, and everything related).
   * `core.posix`: Different posix implementations.
   * `core.protocol`: The definition files for communication portocols.
+  * `core.registry`:
+      Components to store registires of different implementations of the interfaces.
+      This is helpful to inject concrete classes without an explicit dependency between components.
   * `core.utility`: Miscellaneous utility components.